About Me

 Karyn Resch Brackney, MA LPC

-Please feel free to contact me at 720-263-6545 or karyn@karynreschcounseling.com to talk more about how I can help you reach your goals.
+If this approach sounds like a good fit for your needs, please feel free to contact me at 720-263-6545 or karyn@karynreschcounseling.com.
+I’d love to schedule a consultation where we can talk more about how I can help you reach your goals.

 Areas of Focus: